jblanchette/wc3v/docs/DESIGN.md

 Unit metadata is mapped to known `itemId` values - giving us the ability to simulate different actions and in-game results.

 Luckily because Warcraft 3 forces you to interact with these units by selecting them "first" to do anything actually worth tracking - we eventually register all the known units that have done something meaningful.

+#### Known Object IDs

+Units with equal `objectId1-2` field were spawned at the start of game.

+Once we identify the `itemId` of a worker, we know the rest of the worker ID's are within `6` positions of this unit, because the game spawns them in sequentially.

+With this information we are able to associate "known object IDs" for the 'worker' and 'town hall' groups.

+These known object IDs become useful later when determining what an "unregistered" unit really is.

 #### Skills and Abilities